spoddutur/my-notes/semantic-search-1.md

 Above listed items are some of the challenges which leads to term mismatch and thereby effect search efficeiency.

 ## Continuation in part2..
 So far, we've seen how traditional search fails in retrieving documents with similar context and the challenges in capturing user intent.
-Please find continuation of this i.e., part2 which covers the solutions to perform contextual search [here](https://spoddutur.github.io/my-notes/semantic-search-2)
+Please find continuation of this, which covers the solutions to perform contextual search [here](https://spoddutur.github.io/my-notes/semantic-search-2)

 ### References:
 - [https://www.redlinels.com/hypernyms-and-hyponyms/](https://www.redlinels.com/hypernyms-and-hyponyms/)